 we are sitting here in her living room laughing our asses off

 My favorite part of this entire reblogging clusterfuck dealio has been the one person who claimed I retroactively made them autistic.

 ROCK OVER TUMBLR, ROCK ON 4CHAN

-potato-butt asked: are you a feminist or something
+potato-butt said: are you a feminist or something

 Insamuch as I like the idea of equal rights and representation for women and queer people, yeah.
 I have no idea where I stand on some kind of Exalted Axis of Political & Philosophical Affiliation but I guess in GENERAL I’m pretty feminist.

-jaruru asked: I've seen the term 'Pegasister' around used for girls...your thoughts?
+jaruru said: I've seen the term 'Pegasister' around used for girls...your thoughts?

 I don’t have a problem with the term; I just haven’t really seen it used at all.
 If it is growing in popularity, that’s pretty cool and I approve, but I still feel a little annoyed that we have to have gendered terms at all.
 Like I look at Transformers fans and I don’t see anyone being all ‘I’M A DECEPTIGIRL’ or ‘I’M AN AUTOBOY’, it’s just ‘Transfans.’
 Although both of those terms are -pretty awesome- now that I think about them.
 Shit, can I copyright that?
 I am gonna be FAMOUS.